 Whipped cream or meringue (if you're feeling fancy)

 Nilla wafers AND peanut butter cookies

-First you'll start by making your homemade vanilla pudding over the stovetop and whisking in the butter and vanilla, and then it's on to assembling your banana pudding: starting with a layer of vanilla wafer cookies, followed by peanut butter cookies, banana slices, vanilla pudding, and whipped cream.
+First, you'll start by making your vanilla pudding by whisking the pudding mixture with water.
+It is super easy and requires no baking at all!
+Then, it's on to assembling your banana pudding starting with a layer of vanilla wafer cookies, followed by peanut butter cookies (I like to use nutter butter bites to make yummy nutter butter banana pudding), banana slices, vanilla pudding, and whipped cream.

 Here's what you need to throw together this 20-minute dessert:

 Bananas.
 You'll need 3-4, depending on the size.
 Make sure they're soft and ripe for the sweetest flavor.